-How DEL 3.2 helps achieve OBJ-3: The formally-adopted a Statement of Purpose of the Lamprey Technical Workgroup includes: 1.
+How DEL 3.2 helps achieve OBJ-3: The formally-adopted Statement of Purpose of the LTWG includes: 1.
 Identify critical uncertainties regarding lamprey conservation: Members of the Workgroup will establish lamprey research, monitoring, and evaluation needs.
 2. Prioritize research: Members of the Workgroup will review new proposals and existing projects.
 3. Disseminate technical information: The Workgroup will act as a focal point for disseminating technical information and providing guidance on lamprey issues.
-This deliverable addresses purpose 1 of the Lamprey Technical Workgroup.
-One of the products of the Lamprey Technical Workgroup will produce is an update of the document titled Critical Uncertainties for Lamprey in the Columbia River Basin", first distributed in April 2005.
+This deliverable addresses Purpose 1 of the LTWG.
+One of the products of the LTWG will produce is an update of the 2005 document 'Critical Uncertainties for Lamprey in the Columbia River Basin'.
 It is important that this document fulfill its purpose of being a "living document" to gauge progress and guide lamprey-related activities.